Skip to content

 The main stroke symptoms can be remembered with the word F.A.S.T:

-Face : the face may have dropped on 1 side, the person may not be able to smile, or their mouth or eye may have drooped.
+• Face : the face may have dropped on 1 side, the person may not be able to smile, or their mouth or eye may have drooped.

-Arms : the person may not be able to lift both arms and keep them there because of weakness or numbness in 1 arm.
+• Arms : the person may not be able to lift both arms and keep them there because of weakness or numbness in 1 arm.

-Speech : their speech may be slurred or garbled, or the person may not be able to talk at all despite appearing to be awake; they may also have problems understanding what you’re saying to them.
+• Speech : their speech may be slurred or garbled, or the person may not be able to talk at all despite appearing to be awake; they may also have problems understanding what you’re saying to them.

-Time : it’s time to dial 999 immediately if you notice any of these signs or symptoms.
+• Time : it’s time to dial 999 immediately if you notice any of these signs or symptoms.

-T.I.A (Transient Ischaemic Attack)
+T.I.A (Transient Ischemic Attack)

 A mini-stroke may cause a brief loss of vision, loss of speech, or weakness in one side of the body.
 People will usually recover within a few minutes and won’t have any obvious disability.

-Although the symptoms do improve, a TIA should never be ignored as it’s a serious warning sign of a problem with the blood supply to your brain.
+A TIA indicates an increased risk of acute ischemic stroke or another stroke in the near future.
 It’s important to phone 911 immediately and ask for an ambulance if you or someone else have TIA or stroke symptoms.

-• Call 911 emergency services immediately
+• Call 112 or 999 emergency services immediately.

 • While waiting for help to arrive, keep the person awake if possible.